-Figure 10-55.
+Figure 10.55.
 Configuring a manual step in the build pipeline

 Once you have set up your build process to your satisfaction, you can configure the build pipeline view.
-You can create this view just like any other view (see Figure 10-56).
+You can create this view just like any other view (see Figure 10.56, "Creating a Build Pipeline view").

-Figure 10-56.
+Figure 10.56.
 Creating a Build Pipeline view

 There is a trick when it comes to configuring the view, however.
 At the time of writing, there is no menu option or button that lets you configure the view directly.
 In fact, you need to enter the URL manually.
 Fortunately, this is not difficult: just add /configure to the end of the URL shown when you are displaying this view.
-For example, if you have named your view "phoenix-build-pipeline", as shown here, the URL to configure this view would be http://my_jenkins_server/view/phoenix-build-pipeline. (see Figure 10-57).
+For example, if you have named your view "phoenix-build-pipeline", as shown here, the URL to configure this view would be http://my_jenkins_server/view/phoenix-build-pipeline. (see Figure 10.57, "Configuring a Build Pipeline view").